 Access policies, admission processes and criteria are implemented consistently and in a transparent manner.
 Policies, admission processes, and criteria are implemented consistently.
+No information was provided regarding the transparency of the procedure, since every qualified student was selected.

 Pre-defined and published regulations regarding student progression are in place.
 They are published on the university's website (horizontal University's' Postgraduate Study Rules).